chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 To get the best possible IAM v2 experience, Chef Automate should be running the latest version before upgrading to IAM v2.
 {{< /info >}}

-Perform the upgrade to IAM v2 with `chef-automate iam upgrade-to-v2`; the response should look something like:
+Perform the upgrade to IAM v2 with `chef-automate iam upgrade-to-v2`.
+The response from your terminal should look something like:

 ```terminal
 Upgrading to IAM v2.1